dylansc/deployment_workshop/README.md

 :rocket: After that, head on over to [Docker Hub](https://hub.docker.com/) and create a free account there as well.

 Now we will work on building a Docker container for the app we built in Short Assignment 7.

-This repo contains a working copy of it. :rocket: If you are using your own SA7 code, make the following change in server.js:
+:rocket: Before continuing, make the following change in server.js:

 ```
 const mongoURI = 'mongodb://' + process.env.MONGODB_PORT_27017_TCP_ADDR + ':' +